24/7 Support Line - Call Now

 Xanax withdrawal happens when a user who is using Xanax (alprazolam) regularly suddenly stops or reduces their dose.
 Xanax (alprazolam) is a benzodiazepine that affects brain chemistry, specifically how our brain manages anxiety.
 When Xanax or benzodiazepine is taken away, the brain has to adjust, which leads to various withdrawal symptoms.
 These symptoms start within a few hours after the last dose and peak within a week or two.
 According to a 2012 study by Hood et al., titled "Benzodiazepine Dependence and Its Treatment with Low-Dose Flumazenil," withdrawal from benzodiazepines lasts anywhere from 5 to 28 days.
 It is important to get medical help during withdrawal to manage symptoms and avoid serious issues, like seizures and psychosis.

-What are the Xanax Withdrawal Symptoms?
+What Are The Xanax Withdrawal Symptoms?

 The Xanax withdrawal symptoms are anxiety, insomnia, irritability, nausea and vomiting, sweating, tremors, muscle pain, seizures, depression, hallucinations, and psychosis, according to the study “A Review of Alprazolam Use, Misuse, and Withdrawal.”